 One of the things that every new parent knows is that decorating the kid’s room is far from a simple task.
-We are not just talking about things like picking a suitable color or finding the right spot for the toy box, but enhancing the place with the items that could make both your life and theirs substantially easier.
+We are not just talking about things like picking a suitable color or wall decals, or finding the right spot for the toy box, but enhancing the place with the items that could make both your life and theirs substantially easier.
 That being said, here are a couple of furniture pieces, appliances and accessories you didn’t even know you need in your kid’s room.

 1. A docking station